intGus/intGus/README.md

 <!---links--->

-I'm a filmmaker and a hobbyist programmer.
-Create stuff that someone can enjoy, even myself, is my passion and that applies for filmmaking and programming.
+I'm a [filmmaker](https://vimeo.com/704772213) and a hobbyist programmer.
+Create things that me or anyone else can enjoy is my passion and that applies for filmmaking and programming.

 I started with VBA for Excel while trying to automatize time consuming tasks and that led me to Python.
 My next motivation is making my own portfolio website.